Magic Mirror (Snow White): Disney's Snow White franchise

+The Magic Mirror appears in the live-action Snow White film voiced by Patrick Page.

 Once Upon a Time

-In Once Upon a Time, the Magic Mirror started out as a Genie (portrayed by Giancarlo Esposito) where he and his lamp were discovered by King Leopold.
+In Once Upon a Time, the Magic Mirror started out as a genie (Giancarlo Esposito) where he and his lamp were discovered by King Leopold.
 King Leopold feels no need to wish for anything and uses the first and second wishes to free the Genie from the lamp and to give the third wish to the Genie.
 The Genie expresses the desire to find true love, so King Leopold takes the Genie to his castle as he believes the Genie can find true love there.
 He falls in love with the King's wife Queen Regina and gives her a hand mirror.
 The King reads in the Queen's diary that she has fallen in love with the man who gave her the hand mirror and asks the Genie to locate him.
 The Queen is then locked in her room to prevent her from leaving the King.
 To free her, her father has the Genie bring her a locked box, which turns out to be filled with poisonous vipers from Agrabah so the Queen can kill herself.
 Instead, the Genie uses the vipers to kill King Leopold and allow the Queen to be with him.
 She tells him that since the vipers were from his country, the guards will find out that he was the murderer and flee.
 Realizing the Queen never loved him, he uses his wish to be always with her and to never leave her sight.
 This traps him in the hand mirror.
 As a spirit in the Magic Mirror, he is able to move between and see through all other mirrors in the Enchanted Forest.
 He is used by Regina to spy on and locate others.